- Criminal Law

 - Family Law

 Regardless of marital status, all parents have an obligation to provide for their children.
 When the parents are divorced or do not live together, the non-custodial parent will generally be ordered to pay child support to the custodial parent.
-If you need the advice of a child support lawyer in Ellis County, call McCarty-Larson, PLLC.
+If you need the advice of a child support lawyer near you, call McCarty-Larson, PLLC.

 Each state has guidelines for child support that are used as a starting point for the court to award support from one parent to another.
 When determining who pays child support and the amount paid, the guidelines generally consider factors such as the income of each parent and how much time each parent spends with the child or children.